Collection: Cat Toy

 2023 study

 found that higher playfulness scores and more daily play were linked to higher cat quality-of-life (QOL) and stronger cat-owner bonds.
-Consistent play helps with behavioral issues, stress, and weight control—all backed by real data.
+Consistent play helps with behavioural issues, stress, and weight control—all backed by real data.

 How often should I replace cat toys?